masak/alma/documentation/README.md

 ### Forms of export

-You're only allowed to `export` statements on the top level of a module file.
+You're only allowed to `export` statements outside of any block in a module file.

 There are two forms of export statement: